 Public transport in Venice | The public transport in the centre of Venice is completely on the water.
 Just like elsewhere by bus and train, the Vaporetto boats operate here.

-The water buses of the local operating company ACTV have different routes, line numbers, fixed stops and a timetable.
+The water buses of the local operating company ACTV have different routes, line numbers, fixed stops, a timetable and and the possibility to buy tickets in advance.
 The trip with the water buses is one of the most extraordinary experiences in Venice and replaces many a sightseeing tour.

 What is the public transport in Venice?